Duke-PL-Course/duke-pl-course.github.com/source/_slides/scala.md

 title: Futures and Promises

 We've discussed asynchronous computations earlier in JavaScript.
-We also mentioned that one of the ways of dealing with it is by using [`Futures`][future] and [`Promises`][promise].
+We also mentioned that you can deal with it using [`Futures`][future] and [`Promises`][promise].

 A **Future** represents a (typically long-running) asynchronous computation.
 In other words, it's work that we expect to get accomplished later that we don't have to wait on.

 A **Promise** represents the underlying data that is promised to be delivered.
 A `Future` always has a one-to-one relationship with a `Promise`; typically, the `Promise` is abstracted away though (in Scala at least).

-A future can be thought of as an *expected* return on a promise.
-Whereas, a promise can be thought of as the payload to be *delivered*.
+A **future** can be thought of as an *expected* return on a **promise**.
+Whereas, a **promise** can be thought of as the payload to be *delivered*.

-Once a promise is completed by either a success or failure, it notifies the future of its completion.
-The work of the promise is typically executed in a separate thread from the future.
+Once a **promise** is completed by either a success or failure, it notifies the future of its completion.
+The work of the **promise** is typically executed in a separate thread from the future.

-We won't cover promises explicitly, but we'll cover `scala.concurrent.Future`s.
+We won't cover promises explicitly, but we'll cover `scala.concurrent.Future`

 [future]: http://www.scala-lang.org/api/current/index.html#scala.concurrent.Future
 [promise]: http://www.scala-lang.org/api/current/index.html#scala.concurrent.Promise